-Windows Phone 8 reportedly set to gain support for 1080p, screen sizes 5-inches and up later in 2013Alex Wagner - Deputy Managing Editor, News Desk
+Windows Phone 8 reportedly set to gain support for 1080p, screen sizes 5-inches and up later in 2013Alex Wagner - Editorial Director of News and Content

 It wasn't that long ago that Windows Phone gained support for 720p screen resolutions, but according to a new rumor, Microsoft is planning to roll 1080p support into its mobile platform in the near future.
 Sources speaking to The Verge claim that Microsoft is planning to include support for 1080p displays in its General Distribution Release 3 (GDR3) update that's slated to arrive later this year.
 That's not the only big, new feature that's reportedly coming in GDR3, though, as the update is also said to be bringing support for devices with screens that measure 5 inches and larger as well as new quad-core Qualcomm processors.